Petrus Apianus’s planisphere of 1540

 This close-up of the area around Ursa Major comes from Petrus Apianus’s chart of the northern sky in his book Astronomicum Caesareum of 1540.
 The constellation figures are based on those in Albrecht Dürer’s planisphere of 1515.
 Whereas Dürer had labelled the stars on his chart with numbers in the order they were listed in Ptolemy’s catalogue, Apianus dropped the numbers and instead introduced a variety of names, some of which we still use.
 Several of the names were of Arabic origin, as seen here in the tail and body of the Great Bear, garnered from the Book of the Fixed Stars by the tenth-century Persian astronomer Ἁbd al-Raḥmān al-Ṣūfī.

 Among the stars named by Apianus was the faint companion to the second star in the Bear’s tail.
 Ptolemy had not mentioned this companion star, and it was not shown on Dürer’s chart, but it was known to the Arabs as al-suhā, meaning the forgotten or neglected one.
-Apianus added it as a small dot and labelled it alkor (without a capital), a name which has now become Alcor.
+Apianus added it as a small dot and labelled it alkor (without a capital).
+He had first shown it under the name Alcor on a diagram of the north polar region in his Cosmographicus Liber of 1524, and that is the spelling we now use.
 According to the star name expert Paul Kunitzsch, Apianus’s name for it is a corrupted form of the Arabic al-jaun, which actually refers to the next star along the tail, here named Alioth.
 Despite Apianus’s error, his name for the star has stuck.

 Other names shown by Apianus were Latin, such as Cervix (neck) and Dorsum (back) above the figure of Leo.
 These were seemingly his own invention, but they were not adopted by other astronomers and we now know these stars as Algieba and Zosma (Gamma and Delta Leonis).